 Looking her Gran straight in the eyes she saw exactly what she’d always seen in her.
 Someone who would listen to her and never judge her or condemn her for what she was thinking or feeling.
 Eric had that same look about him, at least with her he did.

 She noticed that sometimes when he thought she wasn’t looking he would get this look on his face around others like he didn’t understand why they were there, like he didn’t want them to be there.
 While the fact that he seemed to want to be alone with her was thrilling it was also worrisome.

 “Well Gran I know I’ve only been out with him twice now but I can’t help but see a pattern.
 The first time he took me to a rooftop garden and we gazed at the stars and just talked, this time when I went to see him at his club he got me out of there as quick as could be and took me to the park and well I just can’t help but wonder.”

 “You think he might not want to be seen with you?
 That maybe he’s embarrassed to have his people see the two of you together?”
 Of course she understood, she always did.
 She was Gran.

 “Yeah, how’d you know?”

 “I know because it’s a common problem that all women face at one point or another.
 Not that their partner is embarrassed by them but the fear that they might be.
-I will tell you here and now that that man is not now nor I don’t believe will he ever be anything other than thrilled to be with you.
+I will tell you here and now that that man is not now nor I don’t believe he will ever be anything other than thrilled to be with you.
 My guess would be that his problem is the opposite.
-It’s not that he’d embarrassed to be seen with you but that he doesn’t want anyone else around you because he wants your undivided attention.
-While that too isn’t the best behavior it’s easily fixed, all you gotta do child is tell him how you feel.”
+It’s not that he’s embarrassed to be seen with you but that he doesn’t want anyone else around you because he wants your undivided attention.
+While that too isn’t the best behavior, it’s easily fixed, all you gotta do child is tell him how you feel.”